Dynamic Layered Decoding Scheduling for LDPC Codes Aided by Check Node Unsatisfied Probabilities: Introduction

 \section{Introduction}

-\IEEEPARstart{L}{ow-density} parity-check (LDPC) code\cite{gallager1962low} has been widely used in communication fields, such as 5G new radio (NR)\cite{3gpp20185g}, IEEE 802.11 (WiFi)\cite{ieee2007ieee}.
-It was demonstrated by D. MacKay and M. Neal in 1996\cite{mackay1997near} that LDPC codes can approach the Shannon limit.
-The belief propagation (BP) decoding algorithm\cite{mackay1999good} of LDPC code is most commonly used due to its low complexity and good performance in practice.
+\IEEEPARstart{L}{ow-density} parity-check (LDPC) codes \cite{gallager1962low} are standard components in modern communication systems, including 5G new radio (NR) \cite{3gpp20185g} and IEEE 802.11 wireless networks \cite{ieee2007ieee}.
+Since the near-capacity behavior reported by MacKay and Neal \cite{mackay1997near}, belief propagation (BP) decoding \cite{mackay1999good} has remained one of the main practical decoders for LDPC codes because it combines sparse-graph structure, low implementation cost, and strong empirical performance.

-The conventional BP algorithm employs a flooding scheduling strategy to conduct message-passing between variable nodes and check nodes.
-This strategy updates all variable-to-check (V2C) messages or check-to-variable (C2V) messages simultaneously in one iteration, achieving a high degree of parallelism.
-However, the flooding BP algorithm is known for its slow convergence speed.
-This is because the latest information available in the current iteration can only be utilized in the subsequent iteration.
-The delayed information may hinder the benefits of information transmission, thus affecting the algorithm's convergence rate\cite{hocevar2004reduced}.

-In 2004, D. Hocevar introduced the concept of layered belief propagation (LBP) decoding\cite{hocevar2004reduced}, which updates information sequentially.
-This decoding strategy can accelerate the decoding process as it ensures that the most recent information is disseminated.
-In comparison to the flooding scheduling strategy, LBP can reduce decoding complexity by nearly 50$\%$ while achieving the same performance.
-Despite its benefits, LBP does not have a specific design for the decoding sequence order.
-To further reduce decoding complexity, scheduling the order of decoding sequences is a key direction for improving LBP.
-In \cite{casado2007informed, gong2011effective, liu2014variable, Huilian2019Residual}, several dynamic scheduling have been proposed.
-These policies determine the scheduling sequences based on the latest information from the previous updates, meaning the decoding order is established during the decoding process.

-However, existing dynamic scheduling approaches often rely on heuristic criteria, such as residual magnitudes or syndrome-based checks, which tend to yield limited performance gains.
-In \cite{chang2025}, the authors demonstrate—over both binary erasure channels (BEC) and binary-input additive white Gaussian noise (AWGN) channels—that an efficient decoding schedule should prioritize the update of check nodes with lower error probabilities.
-Based on this insight, a simple scheduling algorithm utilizing only channel information to characterize error probabilities was proposed in \cite{chang2025}.

-To further improve decoding performance, this study analyzes the evolution of check node error probabilities and proposes the dynamic error belief propagation (Dyn-EBP) algorithm, in which each check node is strictly constrained to be updated only once per iteration.
-In addition, a more flexible version—dynamic penalty error belief propagation (Dyn-PEBP)—is proposed, which introduces elastic constraints on the number of check node updates per iteration.

-Simulation results over 5G NR LDPC codes demonstrate that both Dyn-EBP and Dyn-PEBP outperform existing scheduling strategies, including but not limited to LBP, least-punctured and highest-degree (LPHD) scheduling \cite{wang2020two}, residual-decaying-based residual belief propagation (RD-RBP) \cite{Huilian2019Residual}, and the method in \cite{chang2025}.
-These results confirm that prioritizing the update of low-error-probability check nodes significantly improves decoding efficiency and validate the effectiveness of the proposed algorithms.